Network security

 Key takeaways

-• Observability vs. monitoring: they are both network visibility solutions that capture network data and diagnose issues.
+• Observability vs. monitoring: They are both network visibility solutions that capture network data and diagnose issues.
 Observability platforms offer comprehensive insights into the internal state of systems.
 Monitoring tools are less complex, using predefined metrics and thresholds to assess network health.

 • When to use each: Observability systems enable flexible, interactive analysis, and monitoring tools are more rigid and rely on predetermined metrics.
 Observability tools provide deep insights into network behavior, while monitoring offers less detailed feedback.
 However, monitoring delivers instant insights and alerts.
 Observability tools take a slower, more analytical approach.